janstrng/Evaluating-IoT-devices/Framework.md

 The framework does not include criteria for implementation of functionalities and will not make use of methods that require specialized knowledge such as code-reviewing and vulnerability-hunting/ research.
 The main focus of the framework are for devices that primarily use Wifi as a method of communication, thus other protocols such as Zigbee and Z-wave have been left out of the scope.

+## How to use
+You use the framework by taking one device at a time and going through the points on the list below.
+You will most likely have to register an account on the corresponding app for the device, and this registration prosses is also a part of the evaluation.
+Some off the point may have a similar result, especially if the devices you test are from the same company/manufacturer and/or are using the same app.
+You can either download the file or you can print it out, and then fill in the “Value of implementation”.

 ## Definitions of Values

 ### Threat actors